May 12, 2026

 In many spiritual traditions, Pluto is associated with the Underworld — not as a place of punishment, but as a realm of transformation.
 A descent.
 A stripping away of what is false, exhausted or complete, so that something more authentic may emerge.

 During my gong training, it became apparent to me that the Pluto gong carries a uniquely deep and penetrating quality.
-Like all gongs, its vibrations can support profound relaxation and altered states of consciousness through a process known as entrainment, where the brain and nervous system begin to respond to sound frequencies and vibration.
+Like all gongs, its vibrations can support profound relaxation and altered states of consciousness through a process known as entrainment. where the brain and nervous system begin to respond to sound frequencies and vibration.
 Yet the Pluto gong feels different somehow — earthy, primordial, uncompromising and deeply restorative all at once.
 Someone once described it as having a haunting voice, and there is something in its sound that seems to echo through hidden places within us.

 If you are curious to hear the unique sound of the Pluto gong itself, you can explore the Sound-Well Gong Family online, where each gong can be individually heard simply by clicking on its image.